Annie-XIE/summary-os/README-ISO.md

 # build-xenserver-suppack.sh

-This script is used to build iso for XenServer Dom0 xapi plugin
+This script is used to build iso for XenServer Dom0 xapi plugin.

+It will build both Nova and Neutron Dom0 plugin RPM packages firstly, and then make them in one ISO.

 ## usage: